 Prawns accompanied with provencal ratatouille with cherry tomatoes, fennel and vegetable shaving.
 I had one of these prawns before in my seafood platter, this time the prawns were cut open on the side and grilled to perfection in a wood-fired oven.
 Very different taste indeed.

 Coffee And Desserts

-The food was excellent and the staff were friendly, relaxed and open to have a chat with you.
-The lovely setting overlooking the infinity pools next to the riverside with the ambiance of running water, made for a nice romantic meal.
+The food was excellent and the staff were friendly, relaxed and open to having a chat with you.
+The lovely setting overlooking the infinity pools next to the riverside with the ambience of running water made for a nice romantic meal.
 After finishing the meal I was amazed how the chef Jocelyn Argaud had pulled this all off with using 85 percent of the ingredients sourced locally.
 It shows how much respect he has for Indonesia.